 If you would like to print your design with bleed, follow the setup instructions below.
 Remember that you must print your document on a larger sheet of paper to allow for your bleed and crop marks.

 - On the File menu, click Print, and then select a Printer.

 - Click Advanced Output Settings, and then click the Marks and Bleeds tab.

 - Select the Crop marks and Allow bleeds check box, and then click OK.

 - After you print, trim the paper to the size of the publication by using the crop marks as your guides.

 Bleeds in Microsoft Word documents

 While it is possible to print a Microsoft Word document with bleed, the process is tedious and not recommended.
 You can follow the steps above to create a document size large enough to accommodate the bleed, however Word does not allow your document to extend past the document size and does not offer a way to include crop marks.
 Check with your printer for their specifications and requirements if you choose to use Word.
 If your printer is not able to help, try Printingforless.com.
 They will work with you to get your design professionally printed.

-StockLayouts offers professional print templates which are designed to allow bleeds and are suitable for commercial printing.
+StockLayouts offers professional print templates for Microsoft Publisher which are designed to allow bleeds and are suitable for commercial printing.